Desperate for Cluttered Kitchen Help

 Dear Organizer:

 It’s a nightmare!
 My friend’s cabinets are so jammed with things that I don’t even know where to begin and how to get her organized.
-I've never seen so much junk.
-I feel I can make a world of difference if we can toss 50 percent of her things - then there will be room to work.
+I have never seen so much junk.
+I feel I can make a world of difference if we can toss 50 percent of her things – then there will be room to work.
 I am clueless for ideas on where to start in for her kitchen.
-I told her I’d help, and I don’t want to "quit" before I even begin.
+I told her I’d help, and I don’t want to “quit” before I even begin.
 Any suggestions as to where to begin?

 Thank you!